ycpcs/cs350-fall2016/assign/assign01.md

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---

-The test program that is distributed with this programming assignment includes a variety of tests to verify the functionality of your newly created data structure.
+The test program that is distributed with this programming assignment (**```tests.cpp```**) includes a variety of tests to verify the functionality of your newly created data structure.
 However, the tests that are included with this assignment are not necessarily extensive and may not test all of the edge cases for your data structure.

 Part of developing any piece of software is creating the tests required to ensure correctness.
 You should add any tests necessary to ensure complete correctness of your data structure.
 A good place to start is to